HermesDeutschesLab/HermesDeutschesLab.github.io/README.md

 Hallo, Everyone!

-Ich bin Yeri, die Gründerin des Hermes Deutsches Lab.
-Heute markiert den Beginn einer aufregenden Reise, und ich freue mich, euch auf dieser Reise in meinem Unterricht zu begleiten!
+I’m Yeri, the founder of Hermes Deutsches Lab.
+Today marks the beginning of an exciting journey, I’m thrilled to guide you on this voyage in my class!

 **Prost,**
 **Yeri**